gautamsreekumar/posterize/README.md

 ## Results

 Like mentioned before, this does not work perfectly well for all portrait images.
 Preferrably, the background better be a uniform colour which is neither too bright nor too dark compared to other colours in the image.
 Below are some results on some stock images taken from [Pexels](https://www.pexels.com/search/face/).
 All images were rescaled to have height of 512px while maintaining the aspect ratio.
 Some bad examples are purposefully included to give you a rough idea of where this will not work.
+You can try different values for maximum number of iterations and sigma values and see what works best.

 <img src="img/outputs/output1.jpg" width=400px>
 <img src="img/outputs/output2.jpg" width=400px>